-A few years ago, I started a new tradition of making a Chocolate Bourbon Pecan Pie for dessert on Christmas Day.
+A few years ago, I started the tradition of making a Chocolate Bourbon Pecan Pie for dessert on Christmas Day.
 Although it’s traditionally a Kentucky Derby pie, after all the pumpkin pie at Thanksgiving, I thought it would be fun to do something different for Christmas.
-This year, I tried a new recipe for the filling and combined it with my Great-Grandma’s recipe for homemade pie crust.
-Her pie crust is tried and true…not only has my mom been making it for years, but my Great-Grandma baked pies every week for the little restaurant she and my Great-Grandpa owned.
+This year, I tried a new recipe for the filling and combined it with my great-grandma’s recipe for homemade pie crust.
+Her pie crust is tried and true…not only has my mom been making it for years, but my great-grandma baked pies every week for the little restaurant she and my great-grandpa owned.
 It didn’t disappoint and this pie was a favorite on Christmas!

 Here’s the recipe…

 6 tablespoons lard

 In a food processor, combine all ingredients except water, pulsing until crumbly.
 If you don’t have a food processor, simply use a pastry cutter to achieve the same effect.
 Next, add the cold water, tablespoon by tablespoon, and give the mixture a quick pulse or two (or use pastry cutter) once all water is added to fully combine.